Steven Kaplan (historian)

 Steven Laurence Kaplan (born January 23, 1943) is professor emeritus and former Goldwin Smith Professor of European History in the Department of History at Cornell University.
-His primary fields of expertise are French history, the history of markets, economic regulation, and political economy, and the history of food, specifically the history of bread, the grain trade and provisioning.
+He has held visiting positions in Germany, Italy, Belgium and France.
+His primary fields of expertise are French history, the history of markets, economic regulation, and political economy, the history of work and apprenticeship, aspects of the French Revolution, and the history of food, specifically the history of bread, the grain trade and provisioning.

 Biography

-Steven Kaplan was educated through high school in New York City public schools.
-He graduated summa cum laude in History from Princeton University in 1963 and attended the Université de Poitiers in 1964 on a Fulbright scholarship.
+Kaplan graduated summa cum laude in History from Princeton University in 1963.
+While at Princeton, Kaplan was a student of John William Ward and Charles C. Gillispie.
+He then attended the Université de Poitiers in 1964 on a Fulbright scholarship.
 He received M.A.
 (1966), M.Phil.
 (1968) and Ph.D.
 (1974) degrees from Yale University.

 Kaplan joined the Cornell University History Department as Assistant Professor of European History in 1970; he was promoted to Associate Professor in 1976 and Full Professor in 1980.
 In 1990, he was named Goldwin Smith Professor of European History, a post he held until he became emeritus professor in 2011.
 Kaplan was the founder (1995) and inaugural Director of the Program in French Studies at Cornell University.
 From 2003-2010, Kaplan spent one semester per academic year as professor of Early Modern French and European History at the Université de Versailles Saint-Quentin.